dperson/nginx/README.md

 ENVIRONMENT VARIABLES (only available with `docker run`)

  * `BASIC` - As above, setup basic auth for URI location, IE `/path`
- * `EXPIRES` - As above, Configure EXPIRES header on static assets
+ * `EXPIRES` - As above, configure EXPIRES header on static assets
+ * `FASTCGI` - As above, configure a fastcgi proxy
  * `GENCERT` - As above, make selfsigned SSL cert
  * `PFS` - As above, configure Perfect Forward Secracy
  * `PROD` - As above, production server flags